 You receive an invoice from a third party that appears to be non-standard or customised.

-A third party insists on the use of side letters or refuses to put terms agreed in writing.
+A third party refuses to put terms agreed in writing.

 You notice that we have been invoiced for a commission or fee payment that appears large given the service stated to have been provided.